tracy-gwehona/Customer-Churn-Prediction/README.md

 **NOTE**: However, for churn prediction in this case, Random Forest should be prioritized, especially when dealing with imbalanced data.
 - As shown in feature importance analysis:
+  1. International Plans: Evaluate and improve international plan offerings to reduce dissatisfaction.
-  1. Focus on Daytime Users: Monitor customers with high daytime usage and proactively offer support or incentives.
+  2. Focus on Daytime Users: Monitor customers with high daytime usage and proactively offer support or incentives.
-  2. Improve Customer Service: Address issues related to customer service interactions to reduce churn.
-  3. International Plans: Evaluate and improve international plan offerings to reduce dissatisfaction.